sedhossein/clean-code-with-clear-coder/README.md

 - it is ok that you could be match with your work space , but if the new place have its rules, you should have your rules, it is help you, that be more comfortable and have better sense in with your work and finaly better performance in your programs

+- in the teams that they do not have software and developing knowlage, the most important thing is not your work or code, rather it is Presentation and representation. couse they can not understand the cost of your work and it is more important that have good present .

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna